pkdone/practical-mongodb-aggregations-book/src/guides/explain.md

 db.coll.aggregate(pipeline);
 ```

-By adopting this approach, it easier for you to use the exact pipeline definition interchangeably with different commands.
+By adopting this approach, it easier for you to use the same pipeline definition interchangeably with different commands.
 Whilst prototyping and debugging a pipeline, it is handy for you to be able to quickly switch from executing the pipeline to instead generating the explain plan for the same defined pipeline, as follows:

 ```javascript
 db.coll.explain().aggregate(pipeline);